Skip to content

 When the tomb was finally ready, Ramses V was finally buried.
 But soon after, Ramesses VI moved him to an unknown tomb and seized it.
 He then ordered its enlargement and redecoration to be suitable for his burial when his time came.

-It was also during Ramses VI’s reign that Egypt lost its territories in Asia, which worsened the economy even more.
-The power of the priests also rose to an incredible level making Egypt so tight on finances.
+During Ramses VI’s reign, Egypt lost its territories in Asia, which worsened the economy even more.
+The power of the priests also rose to an incredible level, making Egypt so tight on finances.
 This consequently constrained any building activity.
-So instead of building new temples, Ramses VI took over the monuments of his great grandfathers, erased their engravings and added his as if he was the one who originally built them.
+So, instead of building new temples, Ramses VI took over the monuments of his great grandfathers, erased their engravings, and added his as if he were the one who originally built them.

 Ramses VI died in 1137 BC and was succeeded by his son, Ramesses VII.